keirans/keirans.github.io/posts/Cloud_ADRs/index.md

 # Solving this problem with ADR's

-We needed a clear way to define and colloborate on our AWS development standards.
+We needed a clear way to define and collaborate on our AWS development standards.
 It was at this stage that one of my customers brought to my attention the concept of "[Architectural Decision Records](https://adr.github.io/)", or ADRs as a lightweight way for us to consolidate our standards.

 ## What are ADR's ?
-Familiar to many who are experienced developers, but maybe not to those who have a more traditional infrastructre backround such as myself, ADR's are described as
+Familiar to many who are experienced developers, but maybe not to those who have a more traditional infrastructure background such as myself, ADR's are described as

 * _An Architectural Decision (AD) is a software design choice that addresses a functional or non-functional requirement that is architecturally significant._
 * _An Architectural Decision Record (ADR) captures a single AD, such as often done when writing personal notes or meeting minutes; the collection of ADRs created and maintained in a project constitute its decision log._